 Choose a folding bike that comes with a carrier bag or risk getting grease on everything the bike touches.

 Audition folding mechanisms.
 Some are a breeze.
 Others are tricky.
 If you’re still struggling on the 5th try, take a pass and move on to another model, even if the price fits your budget.
-Try to find the simplest folding mechanism out there.
+Try to find the most straightforward folding mechanism out there.

 Check each bike to see how it’s secured once it’s folded down.
 If there’s no mechanism built into the frame, but you love everything else about the model, prepare to buy straps and bungee cords to do the job.